 Practicing essential oil safety with your pooch

-The topic of essential oil safety is one that I love to frequent on this blog, and for good reason!
-These concentrated herbal goodies have amazing healing properties, but when used incorrectly, they can cause medical problems that can even sometimes lead to death.
-Dogs are like children, they are smaller and therefore need a lot less to get the job done.
+The topic of essential oil safety is one that I love to preach on this blog, and for good reason!
+These concentrated herbal goodies have amazing healing properties, but when used incorrectly, they can cause medical problems that can sometimes even lead to death.
+Dogs are like children.
+They are smaller and therefore need a lot less to get the job done.
 They also have extremely sensitive noses and overwhelming their olfactories with intense scents will only make them sick!
 I like to use very small amounts, similar to the ratios you would use on babies and small children.
 Dogs have very thin skin that can be easily irritated.
 Always dilute essential oils with a carrier oil before using them topically on a dog.
 While there are uses for essential oils internally, they are so concentrated that they can easily poison your dog.
 Never give dogs essential oils in their water or food.
 It is best to leave internal applications to the medical professionals who know how each oil will interact with your dog's system!